 Back to top

 A. All applicants for the Gilman Scholarship Program will receive notification of their final status via email upon the conclusion of selection panels.
-For this reason, it is very important that applicants indicate the best email for communication as their primary email address in their account and application, as well as update the Gilman Scholarship office should their email address change prior to notification.
-To review the notification dates please access the Deadlines & Timeline for the particular application cycle.
+For this reason, it is very important that applicants update the Gilman Scholarship office should their email address change prior to notification.
+To review the notification dates please access the Deadlines & Timeline for this academic year.

 Back to top

 The Gilman Scholarship Program would ask advisors to assist recipients, where appropriate, in compiling their required award documentation as indicated on the Award Documentation Checklist.
-This includes all required documentation forms, proof of U.S. citizenship, proof of compliance with the Fly America Act, proof of acceptance into the study abroad program the student applied for; proof of overseas health insurance, and a photograph (preferably a digital image sent electronically).
+This includes all required documentation forms, proof of U.S. citizenship, proof of compliance with the Fly America Act, proof of acceptance into the study abroad program or internship the student applied for; proof of overseas health insurance, and a photograph.
 Recipients will access the Award Documentation Checklist and all other forms online as indicated in their notification email.

-All award documentation must be submitted by the student themselves with their electronic signature.
+All award documentation must be submitted by the student themselves online and the official transcript via mail.
 All communication regarding award documentation and status will be directed to the individual recipient and due to privacy concerns, no information on the recipient beyond what is posted on the Gilman website will be made available to any other party, including advisors.
 The only exception to this is if the recipient has given Power-of-Attorney status to another individual.
 Then, this is the only other person that may also submit and sign award documentation on behalf of the recipient.
-However, they must first provide the Gilman Scholarship Program with a photocopy of the Power-of-Attorney documentation thereby enabling the Gilman office to communicate with and receive documentation from this individual on their behalf.
+However, they must first provide the Gilman Scholarship Program with a photocopy of the Power-of-Attorney documentation, thereby enabling the Gilman office to communicate with and receive documentation from this individual on their behalf.

 Back to top

-Q. One of my students has been chosen as a recipient of the Gilman Scholarship Program, but they will not be studying abroad this term after all.
+Q. One of my students has been chosen as a recipient of the Benjamin A. Gilman International Scholarship but they will not be studying abroad this term after all.
 What do they/I need to do now?

-A. Gilman Scholarships must be used for the term of study in which they were awarded.
+A. Gilman Scholarships must be used for the academic term in which they were awarded.
 They cannot be held over or deferred to a future term.
-Thus, if this student will not be studying abroad for the term and program they had applied for, they will need to decline their scholarship award offer.
-In this case, we would also ask advisors to notify the Gilman Scholarship Program via email that the student will not be participating in the study abroad program they had applied for.
-The Gilman staff will then confirm this with the student and advise them as to the steps they will need to take to officially decline their scholarship award offer.
+Thus, if this student will not be studying or interning abroad for the term and program they had applied for, they will need to decline their scholarship award offer.
+In this case, we would also ask advisors to notify the Gilman Scholarship Program via email that the student will not be participating in the study abroad program or internship they had applied for.
+The Gilman staff will then confirm this with the student and advise them of the next steps to officially decline their scholarship award offer.

 Back to top

-Q. What if my student is still planning to study abroad, but they have changed their program/country of study.
+Q. What if my student is still planning to study or intern abroad, but they have changed their program/host country.
 What do they/I need to do now?

-A. Changes in program and/or country of study are reviewed on a case-by-case basis.
+A. Changes in program and/or host country are reviewed on a case-by-case basis.
 Generally, changes within the same country are approved so long as the program is for the same term and duration as that indicated in the original application.
-Changes in country of study are discouraged as the country of study can play a large part in the overall review and selection process.
+Changes in host country are discouraged as the country can play a large part in the overall review and selection process.
 Where possible, we strongly encourage students to remain in the same world region if a change in country of study is required.
 If this is not possible, we would ask that the student select a program that has as similar structure and content as that of the original program they had applied for.

-Students may request a change in program/country of study by contacting their appropriate Gilman Representative (according to their last name).
+Students may request a change in program/host country by contacting the Gilman Scholarship office directly at firstname.lastname@example.org (for last names A-D), email@example.com (for last names E-K), firstname.lastname@example.org (for last names L-Q) and email@example.com (for last names R-Z).
 They will need to explain the reason behind their change in program/country of study and provide the Gilman Scholarship Program with information on their new program of study.
-Once they submit their program change form, their certifying study abroad and financial aid advisors will receive a notification email from the system informing them to certify the new program information as soon as possible.
-The Gilman Scholarship Program can begin to review their request once the form has been submitted and certified by both advisors.
+The study abroad advisor and financial aid advisor will also need to re-certify the new program information within the student’s application.
+For questions please contact the Gilman Scholarship Program directly.

 Back to top